A Short Primer on Domain Names

 - affiliate and/or campaign sites as approved by University Communication.

 Online journals and special publications (see https://prairieschooner.unl.edu, https://cather.unl.edu) may be granted subdomains and may, at their own expense, employ unique designs for these publications.
+Further, these collaborations may incur liability for accessibility compliance, security and other concerns.
 No publication website, however, will by itself represent a UNL organizational entity.

 Each college or major administrative unit choosing a subdomain should in most cases request the common abbreviation for the college or unit as used in conversation by the general university community.
 Departments or sub-units must have the approval of their college or major administrative unit prior to requesting a subdomain.

-- Campaign-related and special-use sites may be requested and will be evaluated on their merits.
-General phrases drawn from the University of Nebraska-Lincoln branding statement are reserved for University use.
+- 2.1.6 Campaign-related and special-use sites may be requested and will be evaluated on their merits.
+General phrases drawn from the University of Nebraska-Lincoln branding statement are reserved for university use.

 Where personnel are tasked with building computer systems and interfaces and a distinct server address is required in order to perform the job, a fourth-level domain may be issued, in the format servername.unit.unl.edu.
 Development servers such as these are the only circumstance in which a fourth-level domain will be issued.